zzm634/typeorm-no-arp/docs/using-cli.md

 If you have a local typeorm version, make sure it matches the global version we are going to install.

 Install typeorm globally with `npm i -g typeorm`.
-You can also chose to use `npx typeorm <params>` for each command if you prefer not having to install it.
+You can also choose to use `npx typeorm <params>` for each command if you prefer not having to install it.

 ### If entities files are in typescript
 This CLI tool is written in javascript and to be run on node.
 If your entity files are in typescript, you will need to transpile them to javascript before using CLI.
 You may skip this section if you only use javascript.